hypwr/CS325-Python-Web-Scraping-Project/README.md

   I chose business and economic based articles for this scraper, but it should work with most articles on the website.
 If used with another website, it most likely won't work correctly.
 To make things easy, make sure the URL file is in the same folder as the current working directory; Otherwise when the program asks for your URL file, you can specify the file's direct path to be 100% sure it will use and find the correct file.
 If the program cannot find the URL file, it will throw an error.
 Once a correct URL file is inputted, the file's URLs will be read one by one and scrapped for their content.
 New files will be created in the current working directory named the title of each file's respective article.
 If the file name already exists, the program throw an error.
 The outputted text files will contain clean content of the article in one continuous line.

 If you need an example of how to format the .txt document, refer to list.txt in this repository, it shows the correct format.
+The sample files of list.txt's outputs are avalible as their article names.

 ### Detailed Instructions
 1. Create a .txt file and place the URL's of the articles you wish to scrape in this file one by one.
 This means after pasting a URL, hit enter or newline.
 Furthermore, make sure these are from www.nbcnews.com and are preferably from the business section.
 Once you're done with this file, save it in a specific folder of your choosing.